 Friends of MacDonald • The Dutch Connection —a Cultural Public Benefit Organisation— tries to advance insight in relations between Asia, Europe and North America.
 Its major activity is to grant the Ranald MacDonald Prize to a young writer or artist whose work sheds new light on those relations.
 The prize amounts to 5000 Euros and will be announced every October 11.

-The Mondriaan Fund and the Creatieve Industries Fund NL offer together in 2016 residency in the Saga region in Japan.
+The Mondriaan Fund and the Creatieve Industries Fund NL offer together residency in the Saga region in Japan.
 The reason for this residency is to celebrate the 400th anniversary of Japanese Arita porcelain in 2016.
 There are two residency periods of three months during which an artist and a designer work together with a ‘pottery’ in the Arita region.

 Regout in Japan is a cooperation between Nagasaki and Maastricht that aims to start a long-term partnership to confirm the historical relation between Nagasaki, more precisely Dejima, and Maastricht.
 For that purpose, Centre Céramique in Maastricht will bring a loan of Maastricht ceramics, moulds and copper plates to the Dejima Restoration Office in Nagasaki where the objects will get a special place in the new presentation of Dejima in 2017.
 Centre Céramique owns the most important ceramic collections of the Netherlands.